PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-07 17:39:51
+Last updated: 2024-04-07 17:40:28
-Random Quote: Ted: "Oh hey, where are you guys?"Barney: "We're in a fundraiser, helping young women raise money for community college."Ted: "Stripclub... nice!" - Barney Stinson
+Random Quote: Marshall: "Let the dinnertainment begin!"Barney: "That reminds me there's this other restaurant we should try sometime.
+What they do is, they cook you a meal, in a little room called a 'kitchen'." - Barney Stinson